laurammiller/laurammiller.github.io/content/notes/software/labview/LV Dictionary.md

 ---
 title: "LV Dictionary"
 feed: show
-date: "2023-06-26"
+date: "2023-10-05"
 tags:
 ---

-Some notes about random [[notes/software/labview/LabVIEW|LabVIEW]] concepts and quirks
+Some notes about random [[notes/software/labview/LabVIEW|LabVIEW]] concepts

 ## Channel Wires
 - can be used to visually understand sending objects through wires
 - channels are dynamically created when loaded, and then compiled.
 This is in contrast to the typical compilation for LabVIEW which is compiled upon load